+- (a) Financial Risks;

+- (b) Operational Risks;

+- (c) Compliance Risks;

+- (d) Market Risks;

+- (e) Reputational Risks; and

+- (f) Employee Turnover Risks

-- (a) Financial Risks; - (b) Operational Risks; and - (c) Compliance Risks - A SMART KPI approach has been adopted by the Board while evaluating the performance of each employee annually, all the financial and non-financial indicators as per pre-determined set criteria are considered and accordingly the result of the performance varies from one to another and thus affects the remuneration as well. - (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration - The Bank is solely depending on the contribution of its existing talents.
+A SMART KPI approach has been adopted by the Board while evaluating the performance of each employee annually, all the financial and non-financial indicators as per pre-determined set criteria are considered and accordingly the result of the performance varies from one to another and thus affects the remuneration as well.

+(d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration

+The Bank is solely depending on the contribution of its existing talents.
 Jamuna Bank Introduced a SMART KPI to evaluate the performance of all categories of officials of the bank.
-The KPI has 2 (Two) parts i.e. in part 1 includes are (i) Core Business, (ii) Operation & Cost Effective Program (iii) Customer Service & Compliance and in part -2 includes are (iv) Resources Development (v) Behavioral Traits (vi) Personal Traits.
+The KPI has 2 (Two) parts i.e. in part 1 includes are (i) Core Business, (ii) Operation & Cost Effective Program (iii) Customer Service & Compliance and in part

-Decisions about Promotion, granting of yearly increment, Leave Fare Assistance & Employees House Building Loan are directly linked with employee's individual performance against set key performance indicators.

-- (e) Jamuna Bank remuneration policy does not provide for deferred or variable remuneration. - (f) The Bank pays variable remuneration on cash basis (i.e. direct credit to the employee Bank account and/or Pay Order/Cheque), as the case maybe, as per Employees' Service Rule/Practice.
+-2 includes are (iv) Resources Development (v) Behavioral Traits (vi) Personal Traits.
+Decisions about Promotion, granting of yearly Increment, Leave Fare Assistance & Employees House Building Loan are directly linked with employee's individual performance against set key performance indicators.
+Jamuna Bank remuneration policy does not provide for deferred or variable (e) remuneration. (f) The Bank pays variable remuneration on cash basis (i.e. direct credit to the employee Bank account and/or Pay Order/Cheque), as the case maybe, as per Employees' Service Rule/Practice.
 Bank provides annual increments based on performance to the employees with the view of medium to long term strategy.

-Quantitative Disclosures

-- (g) There is no designated remuneration committee meeting held in the financial year.
-HR division is assigned to initiate any change proposal on remuneration as per the compensation policy of the Bank and get necessary approval from BOD. - Remuneration paid to committee members N/A (as all of the Members are already paid as employee) - (h) Number of employees having received a variable remuneration award during the financial year Incentive Bonus No. of Employee -3,087 and Total Tk.37,27,91,277.00

-Number and total amount of guaranteed bonuses - Festival Bonus - No. of Employee - 2,956 and Total Tk.23,06,54,853.00

-Number and total amount of sign-on awards - N/A

-Number and total amount of severance payments - 48 and Tk.11,32,46,826.89
+Ouantitative Disclosures There is no designated remuneration committee meeting held in the financial year.
+HR (g) division is assigned to initiate any change proposal on remuneration as per the compensation policy of the Bank and get necessary approval from BOD.
+Remuneration paid to committee members - N/A (as all of the Members are already paid as employee) Number of employees having received a variable remuneration award during the (h) financial year - Incentive Bonus - No. of Employee - 3162 and Total Incentive Bonus: Tk.45.00.00.000.00 Number and total amount of guaranteed bonuses - Festival Bonus - No. of Employee -2965 and Total Tk.22,80,34,000.00 Number and total amount of sign-on awards - N/ANumber and total amount of severance payments - 63 and Tk.12,05,32,083.00 (i) Jamuna Bank remuneration policy does not provide for deferred remuneration.

-- (i) Jamuna Bank remuneration policy does not provide for deferred remuneration. - (j) Breakdown of amount of remuneration awards for the financial year to show:
+(j ) Breakdown of amount of remuneration awards for the financial year to show:

-Fig in Lac
+] Figure in Lac

-Fixed & Variable

 Sl No. Description Amount

-1. Basic Salary 10,805.87
+1. Basic Salary 11,843.26

-2. Allowances 9,954.83
+2. Allowances 11,904.72

-3. Gratuity 2,200.00
+Fixed & Variable 3.
+Gratuity 1,700.00

-4. Provident Fund Contribution 990.41
+4. Provident Fund 1,076.74

+Contribution

-5. ESSS Fund Contribution 61.43
+5. ESSS Fund Contribution 24.20

-6. Incentive Bonus 3,727.91
+6. Incentive Bonus 4,500.00

-7. Festival Bonus 2,306.55
+7. Festival Bonus 2,280.34

-Total Amount 30,047.00
+Total Amount 33,329.26

-(k) There are no deferred or retained remuneration exposures for employees of the Bank.
+(k) There are no deferred or retained re- muneratio n exposures for employees of of the Bank.